BravoLT/xmas_code_challenge_2015/README.md

 The details for accomplishing this task are below.

 ## Details
+First place will win a Chromecast, and second place will win a Chromecast Audio.
+Challenge ends December 28, 2015.
 Below are the details you will need to accomplish your task.

 ### Prepare Script
 You will need to create a script `prepare.sh` if your application requires compiling or any other preparation.
 If this script is not present, we will assume that `run.sh` should complete without any intervention.